-Stoned therapy is becoming increasingly popular as a path to ease the unburdening of feelings and trauma.
+Stoned therapy is becoming increasingly popular as a path to ease feelings and trauma.

 Much like cannabis, mental healthcare is losing its stigma in the U.S. Independently, those are both good things, but are these better together?
 In other words, could patients benefit from ‘stoned therapy’?

 A psychiatrist’s primary concern is to help patients deal with mental or behavioral roadblocks that keep them from living their best life.
 And while cannabis can help patients manage many of those problems, such as anxiety, depression, post-traumatic stress disorder, and more, medicine alone is often not enough.
 Holistic mental healthcare involves both therapy and medication.
 So, with that in mind, could going into talk therapy while under the effects of cannabis be a worthwhile endeavor?
 Or would it hinder success?

 Consuming cannabis before a therapy session is not the wild idea it might seem.
 There’s a precedent for taking mind-altering substances in therapy, and the practice is gaining popularity.

 Increasingly, the medical community is accepting psychedelic forms treatment that include ketamine, ayahuasca, and esketamine (derived from ketamine), which has been approved by the FDA to help treat depression.

 And while science races to explore the benefits of psychedelic therapy, we’re living in an age where we take a pill for every ailment.
 It’s unthinkable that any therapist would object to patient swallowing a Xanax before their appointment.
 Is stoned therapy really that different?
 What about when it’s just CBD?